home-assistant/home-assistant.io/source/_integrations/insteon.markdown

   required: true
   type: integer
 username:
-  description: The username to login in to the local Hub.
+  description: The username to login into the local Hub.
 You can find your Hub username on the bottom of the Hub or you can use the Insteon app.
 Required for Hub version 2 setup.
   required: false
   type: string
 password:
-  description: The password to login in to the local Hub.
+  description: The password to login into the local Hub.
 You can find your Hub password on the bottom of the Hub or you can use the Insteon app.
 Required for Hub version 2 setup.
   required: false
   type: string
 hub_version: